ezviz0202-hash/Kuroshio-Current-Anomaly-Detection-via-Convolutional-Autoencoder/README.md

 The autoencoder-based framework successfully captures anomalous ocean states, as reflected by elevated reconstruction error during periods of strong flow variability.

 However, the detected anomalies do not fully align with documented Kuroshio large-amplitude meander (LAM) events.
-Detection performance shows limited recall, indicating that the model captures general structural variability rather than LAM-specific dynamics.

-This highlights a key limitation of reconstruction-based anomaly detection and motivates future work toward more structured or interaction-aware modeling approaches.

 ---

-## Data Source

-This project uses data from the Copernicus Marine Environment Monitoring Service (CMEMS):

-Lellouche, J.-M. et al. (2018). *Recent updates to the Copernicus Marine Service global ocean monitoring and forecasting system*.
-Ocean Science.

-## Notes
+## Citation

-This repository is part of an ongoing research project on unsupervised detection of ocean current anomalies using deep learning.
+Tong, C. (2025)